jason57454/ghibli/README.md

 It's a very simple Ghibli based website which uses an api to list all Studio Ghibli movies from where you can see movie title, description, release date...

+Here is the link of the website : https://ghibliapiwebsite.netlify.app